ZeynepCAN96/omega2_clocking_system/README.md

 1.Switch to Onion Omega2 screen in the terminal.

-2.Run the `python3 main.py`
+2.Configure file `config.py`

+3.Run the database,set a department and create employees

+4.Run the `main.py`

-3.Read the card to RFID expansion
+5.Read the card to RFID expansion

-4.Run the `python3 database.py`
+6.Run the `database.py`

 See [Running and Writing Tests](https://devguide.python.org/runtests/) for more on running tests.